vatpac-technology/sops/docs/terminal/eastsale.md

 The inner training areas (designated 'A-H') extend from 12NM to 35NM YMES ARP, and the outer training areas (designated 'S-Z') extend from 35NM to 50NM YMES ARP.

-Aircraft requesting clearance to operate in a training area shall be cleared via the appropriate [military gate or lane](#military-gates).
+Aircraft requesting clearance to operate in a training area will be cleared via the appropriate [military gate or lane](#military-gates).

 ### Military Gates
 There are numerous [military lanes](../../../controller-skills/military/#military-gates) established throughout the ES TMA to facilitate entry and exit to [training areas](#training-areas) and SUA.